-We learn, however, that although being called after Christ's name is a necessary condition for it to be his church, such is not sufficient.
+We learn, however, that although being called after Christ's name is a necessary condition for it to be His church, such is not sufficient.
 The resurrected Lord stated that "if it be called in my name then it is my church, if it so be that they are built upon my gospel" (3 Nephi 27:8; emphasis added).
 Anyone can organize a church.
-Anyone can name that church The Church of Jesus Christ.
-And yet, as the Master affirms, it will not be his church unless it is built upon his gospel.
-I will note in this brief section when a church is not built upon his gospel, and then discuss the principles of Christ's gospel in the next.
+Anyone can name that church the Church of Jesus Christ.
+And yet, as the Master affirms, it will not be His church unless it is built upon His gospel.
+I will note in this brief section when a church is not built upon His gospel, and then discuss the principles of Christ's gospel in the next.

 We cannot really be built upon Christ's gospel if we do not believe in the divinity of Jesus Christ.
-Those who labor tirelessly to lighten burdens or alleviate human suffering but at the same time deny the fact that Jesus Christ is God cannot have the lasting impact on society that they could have through drawing upon those spiritual forces that center in the Lord Omnipotent.
-Those in our day who focus endlessly upon the moral teachings of Jesus but downplay the divine Sonship miss the mark dramatically.
-C. S. Lewis warned us about saying the really foolish thing that people often say about [the Lord]:
+Those who labor tirelessly to lighten burdens or alleviate human suffering but at the same time deny that Jesus Christ is God cannot have the lasting impact on society that they could have through drawing upon those spiritual forces that center in the Lord Omnipotent.
+Those in our day who focus endlessly on the moral teachings of Jesus but downplay His divine sonship miss the mark dramatically.
+C. S. Lewis warned us about saying that Jesus was nothing more than a moral teacher:

-'I'm ready to accept Jesus as a great moral teacher, but I don't accept His claim to be God.'
+"I'm ready to accept Jesus as a great moral teacher, but I don't accept His claim to be God.'
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic-on a level with the man who says he is a poached egg-or else he would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God: or else a madman or something worse.
 You can shut Him up for a fool, you can spit at Him and kill Him as a demon; or you can fall at His feet and call Him Lord and God.
 But let us not come with any patronising nonsense about His being a great human teacher.
 He has not left that open to us.
-He did not intend to.
-(55-56)
+He did not intend to."5

 In the absence of the real thing-the fulness of the gospel-many ideas and movements seek to occupy center stage.
 Among the more popular in today's world is a focus upon Jesus as a loving teacher, guide, and moral leader.
 For some persons, Jesus stands as the preeminent example of kindness, the ultimate illustration of social and interpersonal graciousness and morality.
 A favorite text for this group is the Sermon on the Mount, and their highest aspiration is to live the Golden Rule.
-A Roman Catholic philosopher has observed:

-According to the theological liberal, [the Sermon on the Mount] is the essence of Christianity, and Christ is the best of human teachers and examples. . . .
+A Roman Catholic philosopher has observed: "According to the theological liberal, [the Sermon on the Mount] is the essence of Christianity, and Christ is the best of human teachers and examples. . . .
 Christianity is essentially ethics.
 What's missing here?
 Simply, the essence of Christianity, which is not the Sermon on the Mount.
-When Christianity was proclaimed throughout the world, the proclamation (kerygma) was not "Love your enemies!" but "Christ is risen!"
+When Christianity was proclaimed throughout the world, the proclamation (kerygma) was not 'Love your enemies!' but 'Christ is risen!'
 This was not a new ideal but a new event, that God became man, died, and rose for our salvation.
-Christianity is first of all not ideal but real, an event, news, the gospel, the "good news."
-The essence of Christianity is not Christianity; the essence of Christianity is Christ.
-(Kreeft 83; emphasis in original)
+Christianity is first of all not ideal but real, an event, news, the gospel, the 'good news.'
+The essence of Christianity is not Christianity; the essence of Christianity is Christ."6